 3. My kids will learn to share their stuff

 Sharing is a fact of life.
 There are a few instances when you never have to share, but for the most part, we need to share our lives with others.
-I have to share a room with my husband (and a bathroom, sigh) but I’ve always had to share with my sisters, then with my roommates, etc. etc. We do not need two individual bathrooms for my husband and I and arguably we do not need double the amount of toys so that each of my children has one of their own.
+I have to share a room with my husband (and a bathroom, sigh) but I’ve always had to share with my sisters, then with my college roommates, etc. etc. We do not need two individual bathrooms for my husband and I and arguably we do not need double the amount of toys so that each child has one of their own.
 If we can learn to share we won’t have double of everything, all while teaching great life lessons to our kids.
 Some minimalists go as far as owning close to nothing and borrowing a lot of things they need, like a lawn mower, or blender but it’s okay to own one of these if you use it often!

 4. I refuse to go into department stores or malls

 Too.
 Many.
 Choices.
 The noise, the lights, the smells.
 It’s all too much for me to go into big box stores or department stores anymore.
 When you live without them for years, it can really make your head spin when you return.
 I had an actual panic attack in a mall when we returned from Italy and I had a moment of decision paralysis when I had an entire aisle of juice to choose from in the grocery store.
 It’s insane the number of choices offered in just about any store in America.
 I now limit my choices extensively.
 I only shop at Trader Joe’s because they only have exactly what I need and nothing else (I promise I don’t spend more than at the regular grocery).
 I have considered ordering my body products online, as Target has become a death bed for my wallet and I try to shop at only locally owned shops when available.
-I’m so looking forward to our new, specialty, in town coffee shop that doesn’t sell Starbucks or dunkin’ donuts!
+I’m so looking forward to our new, specialty, in town coffee shop that doesn’t sell Starbucks or Dunkin’ Donuts!